 Email or chat your subject librarian using the contact information on the right of this page.
 We can provide remote research assistance via Zoom (which allows for screensharing), chat, email, and phone.

 To search for books, you need to use the library catalog for either keyword or subject searches.
-Depending on how much time you have, there are additional options beyond our holdings within Kellogg Library.
+Depending on how much time you have, there are additional options beyond our holdings within the University Library.

 Books at Cal State San Marcos